MattDoesAThing/yuzu-wiki/Building-for-Linux.md

 **This article was written for developers.
 Users looking to simply run yuzu should try downloading [Mainline](https://yuzu-emu.org/downloads/) first.
-It requires installing the same dependencies listed below, though `&& pip install --user conan` can be omitted.**
+As it is an AppImage, it only needs to be downloaded and made executable to use it.**

+***

 ### Dependencies